 One thing that distinguishes dementia caregivers from others is their level of patience.
 You have to be kind, respectful and patient with a loved one with dementia.
 That last thing you want to do is upset them because you’re frustrated with the situation or you’re having a bad day.
 It doesn’t matter.
 Dementia caregivers need to ensure that their body language, tone and voice doesn’t convey anything that can be picked up on and cause anxiety.
 You need to be patient and give your loved ones time to digest information when talking and not rush them.
 You need to be patient enough to answer the same question with the same energy you answered it the first time.

 #7 – I’m more than a caregiver

-As caregivers, we need to make plans for our future, caregiving will come to an end at some point, and if we haven’t thought about our plans, we may struggle to get past the grief.
+As caregivers, we need to make plans for our future.
+Caregiving will come to an end at some point, and if we haven’t thought about our plans, we may struggle to get past the grief.
 A sense of purpose can sustain us during caregiving and provide hope and excitement for the future.
-So encourage us out of this box!
+To encourage us out of this box!

 #8 – We always have to think ahead

 How many of you have sat down and planned the future of a loved one together to the end?